wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 ## Scaling

-The multitenancy architecture described above mainly refers to a scenario where a single instance of a Identity Server acts as a single multi-tenant node.
+The multitenancy architecture described above mainly refers to a scenario where a single instance of an identity server acts as a single multi-tenant node.
 In a situation where a very high load of requests are handled, you may need multiple multi-tenant nodes.
 In order to operate with multiple multi-tenant nodes, you need load balancing.
 The load